Skip to the main content

 Common Implementation Challenges

-Now that we’ve looked at the benefits of a Portrait of a Graduate framework we’d be remiss not to mention some Portrait of a Graduate challenges.
+Now that we’ve looked at the benefits of a Portrait of a Graduate framework, we’d be remiss not to mention some Portrait of a Graduate challenges.
 The biggest one being change management.
 Change management presents a significant hurdle, as shifting from traditional academic metrics to a holistic approach requires a major shift in mindset and practice for all parties.
 Both teachers and administrators have to adapt their methods while maintaining high academic standards in order for the Portrait of a Graduate implementation to be successful.

 Your K-12 Guide to Navigating and Managing Educational Change